|OSHA Strategic Partnership (OSP) Name|

 |This section includes information regarding inspections conducted for each of the six signatory construction contractors and their subsidiaries.

-** This data is preliminary as some of the citation/violation numbers and classifications may change due to casefile settlement and the completion of a data migration project by OSHA.
+* This data is preliminary as some of the citation/violation numbers and classifications may change due to casefile settlement.
 Data related to open inspections is not publicly releasable.

 |2g.
 Offsite Verification (if performed provide the following total)|